brand-new and still without the 30.5 cm gun (1875)

 while others are available elsewhere, e.g. in published books.

-Very recently an album with photographs of the
+Very recently two albums with photographs of the

 Panzerkanonenboot-Flotilla in Danzig, dated around 1898, appeared

-in an auction on ebay and is now in a private collection.
+in auctions on ebay and are now in private collections.

 Some photographs shown on this site are only known from published